817: The Horror of Party Beach

 A riff on the tendency of French film buffs to embrace and elevate what many Americans would consider to be lowbrow slapstick—most famously, Jerry Lewis’s films.

-“Their lights are on.”
+“Left their lights on.”
 Must be Tom Bodett.

 In 1986, the Motel 6 chain began running a series of commercials featuring Tom Bodett that used the tagline “We’ll leave the light on for you.”
 The campaign proved phenomenally successful, running for 15 years.